How a leading anti-Trump group ignored a crisis in its ranks - WTMJ

 In June 2020, members of the organization’s leadership were informed in writing and in subsequent phone calls of at least 10 specific allegations of harassment against co-founder John Weaver, including two involving Lincoln Project employees, according to multiple people with direct knowledge of the situation.
 The email and phone calls raise questions about the Lincoln Project’s statement last month that it was “shocked” when accusations surfaced publicly this year.
 It’s also the first known suggestion that Weaver targeted a Lincoln Project staffer.

+The organization announced Thursday evening, after the new details were reported by The Associated Press, that its board had decided to “retain a best-in-class outside professional” to review Weaver’s tenure “to establish both accountability and best practices going forward for The Lincoln Project.”

+The group also encouraged anyone bound by a nondisclosure agreement “to contact the Lincoln Project for a release.”

-Despite the early warning, the group took no action against Weaver and pressed forward with its high-profile work.
+Despite the initial warning in June, the group took no action against Weaver and pressed forward with its high-profile work.
 For the collection of GOP consultants and former officials, being anti-Trump was becoming very good for business.
 Of the $90 million Lincoln Project has raised, more than $50 million has gone to firms controlled by the group’s leaders.

 Lincoln Project co-founder Steve Schmidt insisted that he and the rest of the group’s leadership were not aware of any internal allegations of wrongdoing involving Weaver.

-“No Lincoln Project employee, intern, or contractors ever made an allegation of inappropriate communication about John Weaver that would have triggered an investigation by HR or by an outside employment counsel,” Schmidt said.
+“No Lincoln Project employee, intern, or contractors ever made an allegation of inappropriate communication about John Weaver that would have triggered an investigation by HR or by an outside employment counsel,” Schmidt said in a Wednesday interview.
 “In other words, no human being ever made an allegation about any inappropriate sexualized communications about John Weaver ever.”

 Weaver declined to comment for this story, but in a statement released late last month to Axios he generally acknowledged misconduct and apologized.